Oceanatik logo

 HomeDestinationsDive SmartContact Us

-Connect with 5 dive operators and dive at 36 locations that Palau has to offer.
+Discover Palau, connect with 5 dive operators and dive at 36 locations.

 Palau is often referred to as one of the world’s top scuba diving destinations, renowned for its crystal-clear waters, vibrant coral reefs, and extraordinary biodiversity.
 Located in the western Pacific, this archipelago offers a unique blend of underwater wonders and cultural richness.
 Highlights include the famed Blue Corner, the UNESCO-listed Rock Islands, and the chance to dive with an astonishing variety of marine life.